Aoi124/cs50x_final_project/README.md

 # Breakout clone
 ## Description of Project
 This is my final project for Harvard CS50x course.
 This project is to develop our own software by using the programming knowledge we have learned in class.
 I learned Python for the first time in the class, and I would like to learn more about it in the future, so I made a game using Python this time.
-I didn't have enough knowledge to make this game, so I read several reference books before making the game. a
+I didn't have enough knowledge to make this game, so I read several reference books before making the game.

 ### Video Demo: https://youtu.be/GTHPe0lHj0o